petaki/satellite/README.md

 ## MCP Server

 Satellite includes a built-in MCP server that lets AI agents query your monitoring data.
-Add the Streamable HTTP endpoint to your client:
+When enabled, it exposes a Streamable HTTP endpoint with tools for metrics, logs and alerts.
+Add it to your MCP client:

 ```bash
 # Claude Code